molleraj/ti95interface/README.md

 # TI-95 Arduino Replacement Cassette Interface

-All files in this repository related to the Arduino Uno-based replacment TI-95 cassette interface I am building.
+All files in this repository are related to the Arduino Uno-based replacement TI-95 cassette interface I am building.
 This interface will let you send and receive TI-95 programs from a Linux machine.

 Plans for building the interface will be added in the future.
 I will be selling pre-built interfaces soon.
 The primary issue right now is to fix the PC to TI-95 send script/send routines.